 About the domain :

 One of the appellation's leading figures, this estate has belonged to the family of Cyrille Portalis since 1752, including a minister under Napoleon I. The estate now produces two red cuvées, one in the château's name and the cuvée le-lys, as well as one rosé.
 Mourvèdre is the dominant grape variety here, accounting for almost 90% of the reds.
 It is less predominant in the rosé, where it is complemented by Cinsault.
-The new generation is changing the style of the wines in small steps, as can be seen in the highly successful 2010 cuvée le-lys.
+The new generation is changing the style of the wines in small steps, as can be seen in the highly successful cuvée le-lys in 2010.

 Guide des Vins Gault & Millau

-Estate rated 6*Stars (Outstanding production)
+Noted domain 6*Stars (Outstanding production)

 About the domain :

 The château, owned by the Portalis family since 1752, is currently run by Cyrille, who continues to perpetuate the house style.
 Edouard, who already works with his father, and Etienne are taking over from him.
-The high age of the vines (over 35 years, on average) and the low yields produce wines which, although they need time, are often worthy of the greatest.
+The high age of the vines (over 35 years, on average) and the low yields produce wines that, although they need time, are often worthy of the greatest.
 Ungrateful and hard in their youth - the harvest is not destemmed - they are often splendid and of great breed after 15 or 20 years of ageing.
 A second wine, Le Lys, is now available from the domaine.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France